What to do in the garden in August

 Even after pinching out the growing points because tomatoes grow vigorously if allowed, the plant will keep producing new top growth and you will need to keep on pinching out all top growth.
 The plant will keep growing, keep pinching out and removing leaves so all energy goes to the fruit.

 This is the most important time for regular watering and feeding to ensure a good crop of sweet tasting tomatoes.
 Without the right amount of water and feeding, there will be tomatoes, but of poor quality.
-More about growing tomatoes
+More about growing tomatoes.

 Looking after the Veg plot.

 There is still enough summer left to sow last rows of lettuces, rocket and crops such as Pak Choi which prefer cooler conditions and will be less prone to bolting (running to seed prematurely because growing conditions are too hot and dry) Any late crops sown during August will need cloche protection later when it becomes cooler.
+Also, time to thinking about growing winter lettuces.

 Strawberries are all over now and so you can use the runners to make extra or new plants for next year.
-Let the runners develop and peg down into a pot adjacent to the plant so that when properly rooted in a few weeks the runner can be cut away from the main plant.
+Let the runners develop and peg down into a pot adjacent to the plant so that when properly rooted in a few weeks, the runner can be cut away from the main plant.
 Strawberry plants need replacing about every 4 years as the yield gets less, so this is an easy way to get extra plants; more about growing strawberries.